 We use data and statistics from New Yorkers to inform the public and health professionals about the health of the City over time, to establish priorities and to shape health policy at all levels of government.

 Alcohol use among adults: Data from the Community Health Survey provide information about alcohol use among New York City adults.
 Data are updated annually.
 In 2012, an alcohol-focused survey provided more detail about patterns of use, harm related to other people’s drinking, and awareness of selected sales practices and policies.
 See data tables.

-Drug & alcohol use among youth Data from the NYC Youth Risk Behavior Survey provide information about alcohol and drug use among public high school aged youth and associated risk behaviors.
+Drug and alcohol use among youth Data from the NYC Youth Risk Behavior Survey provide information about alcohol and drug use among public high school aged youth and associated risk behaviors.
 Data are updated every two years.
 See data tables or download our fact sheet (PDF) on drug use related mortality, morbidity, and prevalence among New York City Youth (Ages 15-24).

 Hospitalization data Data from the Statewide Planning and Research Cooperative System (SPARCS) allow exploration of alcohol and drug related hospital visits (admissions and emergency department visits).
 Data are updated annually.
 See data tables.